Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Whether you’re determined to become a lawyer or simply curious, many students wonder how difficult the Law School Admission Test (LSAT) really is

-Becoming a lawyer is certainly hard, and that starts with one of the hardest tests many people will take in their lives – the Law School Admission Test.
-But how hard is it?
-Many people compare the LSAT to an IQ test due to the unique format that focuses more on intelligence and problem solving and less on the ability to memorize facts.
-While the LSAT is difficult, the right tools can improve your chances of success.
+Becoming a lawyer is no easy feat, and the journey starts with one of the hardest tests many people will take in their lives—the Law School Admission Test (LSAT).
+But how hard is it, really?
+Many people compare the LSAT to an IQ test due to the unique format which focuses more on intelligence and problem solving than the ability to memorize facts.
+While the LSAT is difficult, the right prep tools can greatly improve your chances of success.

 LSATMax Resource